 Don’t get mystified by the lingo.
 It’s all a lot simpler and easier than most traders would have you believe.

-2. Another advantage is that it offers the perception of a safer and more regulated environment in which to trade bitcoin.
+2. Another consideration is that it offers the perception of a safer and more regulated environment in which to trade bitcoin.
 Options exchanges are tightly regulated, which brings a dose of legitimacy to the volatile cryptocurrency market.

-For example, a trader who holds a lot of bitcoin but thinks the price will experience a downturn is able to “short” bitcoin and make a net profit from the downturn even though the bitcoin has lost value.
+For example, a trader who holds a lot of bitcoin but thinks the price will experience a downturn is able to “short” bitcoin and make a net profit from the downturn even though bitcoin has lost value.
 Or a “bullish” trader who thinks the price of bitcoin will increase can “go long” on it and profit from bitcoin going up, without actually holding any.

 Where to trade bitcoin futures in the US